ERP Modules: Types, Features, Categories & Examples

 Examples of intra-company systems are,

-Customer relationship management (CRM)
+Customer Relationship Management (CRM)

 CRM frameworks associate an organization’s ERP framework with its customers.
 CRM frameworks furnish organizations with the ability to oversee showcasing, deals, and client administration.
 These frameworks are an expansion of the satisfaction procedure of ERP frameworks.

-Product life-cycle management (PLM)
+Product Lifecycle Management (PLM)

 What is Enterprise Application Integration (EAI)?

-Integration of ERP Application Suite
+Interaction of ERP Application Suite

-Benefits of ERP modules
+Benefits of ERP Modules

 • ERP modules help your business attain the desired efficiency and enhance day-to-day activities by automating all business processes.